 After donating 100 million pounds of food over the past 15 years, Tyson Foods, Inc. is making a new commitment to hunger relief.
 The company announced today it is pledging $50 million in cash and in-kind donations over the next five years in the fight against hunger, with a special focus on innovative initiatives at the local level.

 As part of its five-year commitment, Tyson will recognize individuals on the frontlines of fighting hunger in their communities, like Lola Stephens-Bell of Austin, Texas.
 In a recent documentary-style film, Tyson follows Lola through her weekly routine: running her restaurant where she also serves free meals out the back door, and closing the restaurant four days a week to drive meals to underserved people in Austin.

-To tell us about someone you know who is making a difference to end hunger, visit http://www.tysonhungerrelief.com/tellus
+Tell us about someone you know who is making a difference to end hunger.

-If you would like to support Lola Stephens-Bell directly to help her feed those in need, you can make a donation here:
+Support Lola Stephens-Bell directly to help her feed those in need by making a donation.